Rocket Money

 Compared head-to-head

 - Monarch Money vs Rocket Money — Monarch vs Rocket Money: two of the most-recommended Mint replacements.
-Monarch is a paid household dashboard ($99/yr); Rocket Money has a real free tier and a subscription-cancellation focus.
+Monarch is a paid household dashboard ($99.99/yr Core; $199/yr Plus); Rocket Money has a real free tier and a subscription-cancellation focus.

 Featured in